Automattic/wp-calypso/client/lib/analytics/README.md

 _Note: Each tool has its own documentation with extensive usage guidelines and examples._

 [**Page Views**](./docs/page-views.md) should be used to record all page views (when the main content body completely changes).
-This will automatically record the pageview to both Google Analytics and Tracks.
+This will automatically record the page view to both Google Analytics and Tracks.

 [**Google Analytics**](./docs/google-analytics.md) should be used to record all events the user performs on a page that *do not* trigger a page view (this will allow us to determine bounce rate on pages).